ArgonneCPAC/diffsmhm/README.md

 For me on a single Polaris node, this script took just under 15 minutes to run.

 The script outputs a csv file of the HMC positions and creates a corner plot, `corner_hmc.py`.
+There is also a hdf5 file called `checkpoint_hmc.hdf5` that stores the warmup info and chain state in case you want to load the chain and do more sampling later.
+The above command turns off checkpointing during sampling, notice the input `-f -1`, so only saves the state after completion.

 # Running Other Code
 ## Scaling